 2023/24 College Football National Championship Betting Odds

-After a crazy year in which certain conferences, such as the Pac-12 and Big 10 have already postponed their seasons until at least the spring.
-Others might follow suit.
-And there remains a chance we don't get a college football playoff this year, let alone a National Championship.
+After a crazy year in which certain conferences, such as the Pac-12 and Big 10 postponed their seasons until at least the spring.
+We are all happy to return to something closer to a normal college football playoff this year, including a National Championship.
 Most sportsbooks have pulled their futures odds for the National Championship while they await clarity on the season.

 NCAAF Outright Winners Odds